nobedee/test-repo/README.md

 # Test Repo

-Repo for testing repo before putting on other profile [jhauga](https://github.com/jhauga).
+Repo for testing repo before putting on other profile such as [jhauga](https://github.com/jhauga).